Disability Justice Series

 3 - 5 pm EST

-This panel discussion will explore the disability justice movement in our own backyard.
+This interactive discussion will explore the disability justice movement in our own backyard.
 Local panelists will discuss the history of the disability justice movement in Detroit, where we are at now and where we need to go.
-Attendees will leave with tangible ways in which they can advocate for disability justice in their community.
-Details on additional panelists will be forthcoming.
+Attendees will hear ways in which they can advocate for disability justice at the individual micro and macro policy level in their community.

 We will request that attendees RSVP for the Zoom link and to submit questions for the Q&A portion of the event.
-This event will host an American Sign Language interpreter and provide the option for captioning via Zoom.
+This event will host an American Sign Language interpreter and provide captioning via wayne.edu/live.

 Sharon Milberger, Sc.D. has a deep commitment to contributing to the development of inclusive communities and quality of life for people with intellectual/developmental disabilities and their families.
-As the Director of the Michigan Developmental Disabilities Institute (MI-DDI) – Michigan's University Center for Excellence in Developmental Disabilities Education, Research, and Service (UCEDD), Milberger is responsible for statewide education, community support, research, and dissemination programs.
+As the Director of the Michigan Developmental Disabilities Institute (MI-DDI) Michigan's University Center for Excellence in Developmental Disabilities Education, Research, and Service (UCEDD), Milberger is responsible for statewide education, community support, research, and dissemination programs.
 Milberger is committed to promoting diversity and cultural competency.
+Milberger will serve as the facilitator for this discussion.

-This event is brought to you in part by support from the WSU Walter P. Reuther Library Maryann Mahaffey Annual Lectureship Fund.
+This event is brought to you in part by support from the Edith Harris Endowed Memorial Lecture and the Wayne State University School of Social Work.

 Ableism in Social Work